 Is Dell Or HP Better If You Want To Buy A Gaming Laptop?

 Dell.
 Their Alienware range of gaming laptops includes some of the best gaming laptops in the world.
-HP makes laptops that are okay for light gaming, and their HP Omen series are a good showing from the HP brand, but they can't compete with an Alienware gaming laptop.
+HP makes laptops that are okay for light gaming, and their HP Omen series are a good showing from the HP brand, but when you compare Alienware vs HP Omen, the Alienware laptops come out on top.

 For Monitors, Which Of The Laptop Brands Is The Winner?